TeamMrWeb/parches-chat/docs/mutationType.md

 # MutationType

-Root mutation type
+Parches Chat Root mutation type, contains all mutations provided by the API.

 ## > register

-Register a new user
+Register a new user.

 #### Arguments

 - **username**: _String!_
-   - No description provided.
+   - The username of the user.

 - **email**: _String!_
-   - No description provided.
+   - The email of the user.

 - **password**: _String!_
-   - No description provided.
+   - The password of the user (not hashed).

 > Returns _**String**_

 ## > login

-Login a user
+Login a user and returns a access token.

 #### Arguments

 - **email**: _String!_
-   - No description provided.
+   - The email of the user.

 - **password**: _String!_
-   - No description provided.
+   - The password of the user (not hashed).

 > Returns _**String**_

 ## > createChat

-Create a new chat
+Create a new chat and returns the chat object.

 #### Arguments